 Some food items may require several food preservation methods before getting to the preserved food product.

 Drying can be performed by all natural methods by which the food item is spread out in single layer to dry in the sun.
 The natural method requires certain weather characteristics that are only available in hotter climates.
 The method preferred by home gardeners and cooks is through the use of food dehydrators which run warm air over the item to evaporate the moisture out of the item.

 Refrigeration is one method of food preservation that uses air temperatures which are set low to slow the growth of microorganisms.

 Freezing is used mostly to preserve prepared food items.
-Freezing requires that the moisture in the item be brought to below 32 degrees Fahrenheit.
+To freeze food the process requires that the moisture in the item be brought to below 32 degrees Fahrenheit.

-Vacuum packing takes the air out of a food item that is contained in a plastic bag or other type of container.
-Vacuum packing reduces oxidation and is commonly combined with freezing.
+Taking the air out of a food item that is contained in a plastic bag or other type of container is vacuum packing.
+To Vacuum pack removes the oxidation and is commonly combined with freezing.

 Salt curing has been used as a food preservation technique for thousands of years.
 Meats are usually salted for preservation.
 The salt acts as a food preservative and pulls most of the moisture out of the meat creating an environment that does not promote bacteria growth.
 Food preserving can extend the shelf life of a meat item for years.
 Beef jerky is a good example of salt preserved meat.
 Salt is used to make green bacon which is salt cured but not smoked.

 Sugar is used mainly to preserve fruit and can be introduced in either syrup or by candying or boiling fruit skins in sugar until crystallization forms.